jackwilsdon/PvPoints/README.md

    - `reset [username]` - Resets a player's (or your own) statistics
    - `add <username>` - Add a player to PvPlayers (should not be used, as players are auto-added on join)
    - `help [command]` - Shows help for a certain, or all commands.
+   - `scores` - Display's the current leaderboards (top 10, sorted by points)
    - **Optional parameters are denoted as `[option]`**

 Permissions